christianezeani/panthera-jekyll/en/Achievement.md

 ![](/Certificates/Tezos.jpg "Certificate Blockchain Tezos.")

 #### 2017-2018
 * Worked in a team of three people in a project about Automated Testing using C#.
-Afterward, based on this project, I achieved the 2nd prize in the Scientific Research Conference at the Faculty Information Technology UET-VNU with a certificate.
 ![](/Certificates/Csharp.jpg "Certificate in the Scientific Research Conference at the Faculty Information Technology UET-VNU.")

 #### 2016-2017
 * Completed a course about Android application development of ITPlus with a certificate.
-Afterward, I completed an internship during four months about Android application development in a company.
 ![](/Certificates/android.jpg "Certificate Android application development of ITPlus.")

 #### 2014-2015